- Chart

 Leadership and Structure

-Alico Inc. is led by a Board of Directors and a senior management team.
-Key leadership positions typically include a Chief Executive Officer (CEO), Chief Financial Officer (CFO), and heads of various operational segments.
-The company operates with a corporate headquarters and extensive land holdings managed through regional operations.
+Alico Inc. is led by a Board of Directors and a management team.
+Key executives typically include a Chief Executive Officer (CEO), Chief Financial Officer (CFO), and heads of its major operating segments.
+The company operates as a publicly traded entity with a corporate headquarters in Florida.

 Top Products and Market Share